yiwenwang47/Independence/README.md

 ## Hoeffding's independence test

-The calculation of Hoeffding's independence test statistic is written according to: Hoeffding, Wassily.
+Calculated following the definition in: Hoeffding, Wassily.
 "A non-parametric test of independence."
 The annals of mathematical statistics (1948): 546-557. <https://www.jstor.org/stable/pdf/2236021.pdf>

 The asymptotic p values are calculated according to: Wilding, Gregory E., and Govind S. Mudholkar.
 "Empirical approximations for Hoeffding’s test of bivariate independence using two Weibull extensions."
 Statistical Methodology 5.2 (2008): 160-170. <https://doi.org/10.1016/j.stamet.2007.07.002>